-Buying a car has become increasingly simple and streamlined these days, making the process faster than ever.
-However, not bringing the proper documents with you can hold up the purchasing process.
+Buying a car has become more streamlined, making the buying process faster than ever.
+However, not bringing the proper documents with you can hold up a purchase.
 Knowing what paperwork you need to bring along when you’re buying a car can keep the process moving.
-In addition to that all-important driver’s license, there are a few other documents you’ll need to bring along when buying a car:
+In addition to your driver’s license, there are a few other documents you’ll need to bring along when buying a car:

 Proof of insurance

 Tom McParland of Automatch Consulting, recommends contacting your insurance agent before you head to the dealership to let them know what you’re planning to buy.
-Your insurance agent can also tell you if you can expect a bump in your insurance rates – something you’ll want to find out before you buy.
+Your insurance agent can also tell you if you can expect a change in your insurance rates – something you’ll want to know before you buy.

 “If you’re ready to close the deal, just inform your agent of what the new vehicle will be and have them issue a temporary card and update the policy accordingly,” McParland advises.
 He says that although the policy will need to be updated with the new car’s vehicle identification number, or VIN, to make it official, getting some of the work done in advance will save time at the dealership.